documentationfor yFiles for HTML 3.0.0.1

 Zooming, Panning, and Scrolling

-Exploring the graph is often performed by panning the viewport and zooming.
-These are the most common types of interactions and are present in nearly every application.
-From a technical perspective both interactions move and resize the viewport.
+Exploring the graph often involves panning and zooming the viewport.
+These are common interactions in almost every application.
+Technically, both interactions move and resize the viewport.
 Zooming is handled by GraphComponent, while panning is handled by MoveViewportInputMode.
-Once the graph exceeds the current viewport, scrollbars appear which are handled by GraphComponent again.
+When the graph extends beyond the current viewport, scrollbars appear, which are also handled by GraphComponent.

-The default gesture for zooming is simply turning the mouse wheel.
-If your application needs to use the mouse wheel for scrolling the viewport instead, you can configure this with the mouseWheelBehavior property, which has three major modes:
+The default zoom gesture is using the mouse wheel.
+If your application requires the mouse wheel for scrolling the viewport, you can configure this using the mouseWheelBehavior property, which offers three main modes:

 MouseWheelBehaviors.NONE